-The Orphanet Network is a partner, and co-leads activities around coordinated access to data and services within this programme.
-Orphanet is developing its catalogue of research data, and provides training modules on the Orphanet nomenclature and ORDO.
-A series of national training sessions were organised and led by Orphanet national teams in 2021 and 2022.
+The Orphanet Network is a partner, and has co-led activities around coordinated access to data and services within this programme.
+Orphanet has augmented its collection of research data, and provides training modules on the Orphanet nomenclature and ORDO.
+A series of national training sessions were organised and led by Orphanet national teams since 2021.
 The first version of a web-based RD research analysis platform open to Orphanet partners and IRDiRC funders has also been made available.